Great Replacement conspiracy theory: United States

 The Great replacement in the United States is the American version of a white nationalist far-right conspiracy theory that racial minorities are displacing the traditional white American population and taking control of the nation.
 Versions of the theory "have become commonplace" in the Republican Party of the United States, and have become a major issue of political debate.
 It also has stimulated violent responses including mass murders.
 It resembles the Great Replacement theory promoted in Europe, but has its origins in American nativism around 1900.
-According to Erika Lee, in 1894 the old stock Yankee upper-class founders of the Immigration Restriction League were, “convinced that Anglo-Saxon traditions, peoples, and culture were being drowned in a flood of racially inferior foreigners from Southern and Eastern Europe.”
+According to Erika Lee, in 1894 the old stock Yankee upper-class founders of the Immigration Restriction League were, "convinced that Anglo-Saxon traditions, peoples, and culture were being drowned in a flood of racially inferior foreigners from Southern and Eastern Europe."

+A May 2022 poll by Yahoo!
+News and YouGov found that 61% of people who voted for Donald Trump in the 2020 United States presidential election believe that "a group of people in this country are trying to replace native-born Americans with immigrants and people of color who share their political views."

 Oceania

 Australia

 The media in Australia have covered former Senator Fraser Anning of Queensland and his endorsement of the Great Replacement conspiracy theory.
 In April 2019, Reuters reported how Anning was amplifying replacement theory by suggesting that Muslims would "out-breed us very quickly".
 In May 2019, Anning alleged that white Australians would "fast become a minority" if they did not defend their "ethno-cultural identity".